The Game (1997 film): In retrospect

 I think what I'm most proud about is that it's one of the very few movies that you could not guess the ending.
 That's why I'm such a big sports fan, with sports you can never guess what's gonna happen.
 Most movies you get halfway through and you can kind of guess the ending.
 The Game you could never figure out what the ending was gonna be.
 David Fincher is a very talented filmmaker.
 It was an extremely tough shoot, it was very long, a lot of nights.
 I thought it was a really well-made picture, very unpredictable and I do hear that picture when I talk about movies that I've made that people liked a lot.

-David Fincher later admitted in interviews that he was not proud of the movie.
-Explaining his working relationship with his wife, longtime producer Ceán Chaffin, the filmmaker said he discusses his projects with her and that they'll often disagree:
+Fincher later said he was not proud of the film.
+He said he discusses his projects with his wife, the producer Ceán Chaffin:

 She was extremely vociferous, for instance, when she said, "Don't make The Game and in hindsight, my wife was right.
 We didn't figure out the third act, and it was my fault, because I thought if you could just keep your foot on the throttle it would be liberating and funny.

 Literary assessment

 In the film notes of the Criterion edition, the director was referred to as incorporating elements of the writings of Franz Kafka, stating:

-Echoes of Franz Kafka are hard to miss in Nicholas's plight—like Josef K. in The Trial, he's caught in a series of senseless ordeals controlled by faceless people he can't begin to understand—and viewers may also think of Thomas Pynchon when it starts to appear that the conspiracy against Nicholas includes everyone in the story except him.
+Echoes of Franz Kafka are hard to miss in Nicholas's plight—like Josef K. in The Trial, he's caught in a series of senseless ordeals controlled by faceless people he can't understand—and viewers may also think of Thomas Pynchon when it starts to appear that the conspiracy against Nicholas includes everyone in the story except him.
 Fincher himself has described The Game as a postmodern version of A Christmas Carol, with Nicholas as a Scrooge-like emotional miser who regains his soul after passing through a whirlwind of life-changing encounters.